aen1gma/blog/_posts/2025-04-25-how-i-talk-to-ai.md

     - Define a clear, engaging, and authentic angle that aligns with my goals and resonates with my target audience.
     ...

 At the time, I didn't have specific posts in mind, just some vague ideas I needed to better articulate.
-So, just before I left work on my commute home, I pasted the above with the addition of the following line...
+So, just before leaving work for my commute home, I pasted the above with the addition of the following line...

 `Please dont respond, just wait for me to switch to voice mode so we can have a conversation about this`

-Then, I proceeded to regurgitate all of my random thoughts verbally until some clear ideas started to form.
+Then, I proceeded to dump all of my random thoughts verbally until some clear ideas started to form.

 ### Using pacing to step through something complex